Raagaception/raagaception-12STD-CBSE-deck/README.md

 		- Ch-14_semiconductors
 		- random-stuff

-## Contributors
-A huge thanks to my peers [Avery](https://ankiweb.net/shared/byauthor/1383206786) and [Skillustrator](https://github.com/The-Skillustrator) for providing their assistance in the creation of this project.

 ## Support and Updates
 If you spot a mistake, have a suggestion or want to help, please don't hesitate to [submit an issue](https://github.com/Raagaception/raagaception-12STD-CBSE-deck/issues/new?body=%0A%0A%0A---%0AAnki+Card+ID+:%0AAnki+Note+ID+:%0A).
 I'm constantly adding more topics and simplifying this deck to aid comprehension.

+## Contributors
+A huge thanks to my peers [Avery](https://ankiweb.net/shared/byauthor/1383206786) and [Skillustrator](https://github.com/The-Skillustrator) for providing their assistance in the creation of this project!